Implications of gauge freedom for nonrelativistic quantum electrodynamics: Local densities

-We remark that due to the causality constraint imposed by the function $\theta(t_r)$ within the source fields, all results that follow are to be understood as holding for $t_r>0$.

-First we calculate the Glauber intensity in the state $\ket{\epsilon^p,0}$ which was used in Sec.~\ref{glauber}.
+We first calculate the Glauber intensity in the state $\ket{\epsilon^p,0}$ which was used in Sec.~VI~A of the main text.
 Only the first-order field ${\bf E}_1$ contributes, because $I_G$ is normal-ordered.
 The radiation component, which varies as $x^{-2}$ is, within the rotating-wave and Markov approximations, given by

 in which strict bare-energy conservation is observed.
 Integrating this expression over a sphere surrounding the dipole gives

 which is half of the expected radiated energy-flux.
 The total energy flux is found using the Poynting vector \cite{power_quantum_1992,power_quantum_1993,salam_molecular_2008,salam_molecular_2009};